-This method allows one to deletes the centralized input number i.
-It eliminates the column i of matrices Bcen and Dcen and also the constraints related to this centralized input (if present).
-Note that a coupling constraint related to centralized inputs i and j, after the removal of i becomes a local constraint of j.
+This method allows one to deletes the i-th centralized control input.
+It eliminates the column i of matrices Bcen and Dcen and also the constraints related to this centralized control input (if they exist).
+Note that a coupling constraint related to centralized control inputs i and j, after the removal of i becomes a local constraint of j.
 If one wants to remove all constraints where centralized input $u{cen,[i]}$ appears, the removeConstraint method can be used.